 Because the models presented have different amounts of data and different data weightings, it is not reasonable to compare their negative log likelihoods so we cannot compare them by the first criterion above.
-In general we can only evaluate the 2012 model based on changes in results from 2011.
+In general we can only evaluate the 2013 model based on changes in results from 2012.
 The model generally produces good visual fits to the data, and biologically reasonable patterns of recruitment, abundance, and selectivities.
-The 2012 update shows a slight decrease in recent recruitment and a slight decrease in spawning and total biomass from previous projections.
-Therefore the 2012 model is utilizing the new information effectively, and we use it to recommend 2013 ABC and OFL.
+The 2013 update shows a slight increase in recent recruitment and a decrease in spawning and total biomass from previous projections.
+Therefore the 2013 model is utilizing the new information effectively, and we use it to recommend 2014 ABC and OFL.